cmisenas/canny-edge-detection/README.md

 Access program on port 8000.

 ##TODO
-+Image uploading.
++ Image uploading.
   Currently, it is not able to upload images (image must already be on the img folder)

 ##License